elengss/PacBio_HepB/README.md

 Samtools and pbmm2 are both downloadable as conda packages:

 conda install -c bioconda samtools<br/>
-conda install -c bioconda pbmm2<br/>
+conda install -c bioconda pbmm2<br/><br/>

+On some systems the conda package manager has to be loaded before running the shell scripts, on our system the command is :</br>
+conda activate XXXX</br>
+where "XXXX" is the name of the conda environment</br></br>

 More details on the Conda and Anaconda package manager system can be found here : https://anaconda.org